drsamalik/NKG2D_KIR2DL1_clustering/README.md

 The `src/` directory contains spparks code to Monte-Carlo simulation.

-Remianing folder are to run the code for different stages of Kintic proof reading which futher can be analysed after generating at later time.
+Remianing folder are to run the code for different stages of Kintic proof reading which futher can be analysed after generating data at later time.
 ---
 ## 📂 Repository Structure